J-CF-Leung/Study_Vault/Physics/IB Physics/Introductory quantum mechanics.md

 - If the range of space in which the particle can be found is _finite_, then the normalisation condition holds
 - If not, one finds that there is _equal probability density everywhere for a plane wave_

-- For a _non-relativistic particle_:
+- For a _non-relativistic particle_ with no surrounding potential:
 $$E=\frac{p^2}{2m}=\frac{\hbar^2 k^2}{2m}=\hbar\omega$$
-- This gives the _dispersion relation_ for a quantum mechanical particle:
+- This gives the _dispersion relation_ for a free quantum mechanical particle:
 $$\omega=\frac{\hbar k^2}{2m}$$
 - The _phase and group velocities_ are:
 $$\displaylines{v_p=\frac{\omega}{k}=\frac{\hbar k}{2m} \\ v_g=\frac{d\omega}{dk}=\frac{\hbar k}{m}=v_\text{classical}}$$